panva/jose/docs/jwe/flattened/encrypt/classes/FlattenedEncrypt.md

 Support from the community to continue maintaining and improving this module is welcome.
 If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

-The FlattenedEncrypt class is used to build and encrypt Flattened JWE objects.
+Builds and encrypts Flattened JWE objects.

 This class is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwe/flattened/encrypt'`.